-Treatment for a stroke should begin as soon as possible.
-The quicker emergency treatment begins, the greater the chance of preventing any lasting damage.
-Treatment depends on the type of stroke a person is having.
+Evaluation and treatment for a stroke should begin as soon as possible.
+The quicker emergency treatment begins, the greater the chance of preventing lasting damage.
+Treatment depends on the type of stroke you’re having.

-If drugs don’t adequately break up the clot, and if the stroke is localized to one area (acute), your doctor may use a catheter to access the clot and remove it manually using specialized tools.
-The catheter is threaded through blood vessels towards the area where the clot is lodged.
-The clot is either removed by a corkscrew-like device attached to the catheter, or by clot-busting agents administered through the catheter directly to the clot.
+If drugs don’t adequately break up the blood clot and if the stroke is acute, or localized to one area, your doctor may use a catheter to access the clot and remove it manually.
+The catheter is threaded through your blood vessels toward the area where the clot is lodged.
+Your doctor can remove the clot either by a corkscrew-like device attached to the catheter or by using clot-busting agents administered through the catheter directly into the clot.

-A large stroke may lead to serious swelling in the brain in some cases.
-Surgical intervention can become necessary if drugs don’t adequately relieve this swelling.
-The goal of decompressive craniotomy is to prevent the pressure inside the skull from building up to dangerous levels.
-In the procedure, the surgeon will open up a flap of bone in the skull that is in the area of the swelling.
-Once the pressure is relieved, the flap will be returned.
+A large stroke can lead to serious swelling in the brain.
+In some cases, surgical intervention may be necessary if drugs don’t adequately relieve the swelling.
+Decompressive craniotomy aims to relieve and prevent the buildup of pressure inside of your skull before it becomes dangerous.
+For the procedure, your surgeon will open up a flap of bone in your skull in the area of the swelling.
+Once the pressure is relieved, typically the flap will be returned.

 After emergency procedures, your doctor will evaluate the health of your arteries and determine what needs to be done to prevent another stroke.

-Carotid endarterectomy is typically ordered for patients who have shown stroke-like symptoms like a transient ischemic stroke.
-During this procedure, a surgeon removes plaques and blood clots from the arteries in your neck.
-This surgery carries the risks associated with any surgery, but also that it may trigger another stroke if plaques or blood clots are released during the surgery.
+This surgery carries the risks associated with any surgery, and also the risk that it may trigger another stroke if plaques or blood clots are released during the surgery.
 Protective measures are used to help reduce these risks.

-Unlike ischemic strokes, treatments for hemorrhagic strokes don’t involve blood thinners.
-Thinning the blood would increase the amount of blood being lost in the brain.
-If you’re already taking blood-thinning medications your doctor may administer drugs to combat these effects or lower your blood pressure to allow the bleeding in the brain to slow.
+Unlike ischemic strokes, treatment for hemorrhagic strokes doesn’t involve blood thinners, as thinning your blood would cause the bleeding in your brain to become worse.
+If you’re already taking blood-thinning medications, your doctor may administer drugs to counteract these or to lower your blood pressure to slow the bleeding in your brain.

-If a surgeon can easily access the affected artery, they may surgically remove it.
-This can reduce the risk of future rupture.
-Depending on the location of the aneurysm, surgical removal may not be possible.
+If your surgeon can access the affected artery they may remove it completely, which reduces the risk of a future rupture.
+Depending on the location and size of the aneurysm, surgical removal may not be a good option.

-Rehabilitation following a stroke depends on the extent of the damage and what part of the brain was affected.
-For instance, if the stroke occurred in the right side of your brain you may need more physical rehabilitation focusing on walking up and down stairs, getting dressed, or bringing food to your mouth as the right side of the brain controls visual-spatial functions.
+Rehabilitation following a stroke depends on the extent of the damage and what part of your brain was affected.
+For instance, if the stroke occurred in the right side of your brain, you may need physical rehabilitation that focuses on walking up and down stairs, getting dressed, or bringing food to your mouth, as the right side of the brain controls visual-spatial functions.

-You may need rehabilitation or corrective measures to help with breathing, vision, bowel or bladder control, speech, or other problems.
+You may need rehabilitation or corrective measures to also help with: